MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/da-always-on-vpn-migration/da-always-on-migration-deploy.md

 4.  [!INCLUDE [decommission-da-shortdesc-include](../includes/decommission-da-shortdesc-include.md)]

 Before starting the migration process from DirectAccess to Always On VPN, be sure you have planned for the migration.
-If you have not planned your migration, see [!INCLUDE [da-always-on-migration-planning](da-always-on-migration-planning.md)].
+If you have not planned your migration, see [Plan the DirectAccess to Always On VPN migration](da-always-on-migration-planning.md).

 >[!TIP]
 >This section is NOT a step-by-step deployment guide for Always On VPN but rather is intended to complement [Always On VPN Deployment for Windows Server and Windows 10](../vpn/always-on-vpn/deploy/always-on-vpn-deploy.md) and provide migration-specific deployment guidance.